Donna Summer (Photo from her estate, via HBO)

-The “Queen of Disco,” Donna Summer, is the subject of a new documentary coming in May 2023.
+The “Queen of Disco,” Donna Summer, is the subject of a new documentary on HBO.
 The film, Love To Love You, Donna Summer, from HBO Documentary Films, is directed by Oscar® and Emmy®-winning filmmaker Roger Ross Williams (Life Animated, HBO’s The Apollo) and Summer’s daughter, Brooklyn Sudano.
-Described as an “unexpected and intimate portrait,” the documentary will have its theatrical world premiere at the Berlin International Film Festival.
-It will then have its television debut in May on HBO and be available to stream on HBO Max.
-An advance clip is not yet available.
+Described as an “unexpected and intimate portrait,” the documentary had its theatrical world premiere at the 2023 Berlin International Film Festival.
+It made its television debut on May 20 at 8 p.m.
+ET on HBO and is available to stream on HBO Max.
+The official trailer was released on April 28; watch it below.

 Summer was in the right place at the right time when she teamed with producers Giorgio Moroder and Pete Bellotte, and had her first hit with the erotic international smash, “Love to Love You Baby,” in 1975 for Neil Bogart’s Casablanca Records.
 (The full, moaning 17-minute version of the title track took up the entire first side of the album.)
 After a few missteps, she returned to the top of the charts with “I Feel Love.”
 More hits arrived in subsequent years: “Last Dance,” her shocking cover of the Jimmy Webb song, “MacArthur Park,” and “Heaven Knows.”